-- the costs associated with the event of a disaster, or claim and then, actuaries have to create projections and guidelines based on this information
+- The costs associated with the event of a disaster or claim, and then actuaries create projections and guidelines based on this information

-Using the calculations, actuaries determine how much cost will be involved in paying claims as well as how much money the insurance company should collect in order to make sure that they make enough money to pay potential claims and also make money.
+Using the calculations, actuaries determine how much cost will be involved in paying claims as well as how much money the insurance company should collect in order to make sure that that it makes enough money to pay potential claims but also make a profit.

-The information from the actuaries helps shape underwriting.
-Underwriters are given guidelines to underwrite the risk, a part of this is determining the premium.
+The information from the actuaries helps to shape underwriting.
+Underwriters are given guidelines to underwrite the risk, and one part of the task is to determine the premium.

-The insurance company decides how much money they will charge for the insurance contract they are selling you.
+The insurance company decides how much money it will charge for the insurance contract it is selling you.

 What Does the Insurance Company Do With Insurance Premiums?

 In profitable years, an insurance company may not need to increase insurance premiums.
-In less profitable years, if an insurance company sustains more claims and losses than anticipated then they may have to review their insurance premium structure and re-assess the risk factors in what they are insuring.
-In cases like this, premiums may go up.
+In less-profitable years, if an insurance company sustains more claims and losses than anticipated, then it may have to review its insurance premium structure and re-assess the risk factors in what it is insuring.
+In cases like those, premiums may go up.

 Examples of Insurance Premium Adjustments and Rate Increases

-Have you ever spoken to a friend insured with one insurance company and heard them say what great rates they have, then compared it with your own experience with the prices for the same company and had it be completely different?
-This could happen based on various personal factors, discounts, or location factors, as well competition or loss experience of the insurance company.
+Have you ever spoken to a friend who was insured with one insurance company and heard them say what great rates they have, but then compared it with your own experience with the prices for the same company, and had it be completely different?
+This could happen based on various personal factors, discounts, or location factors, as well as competition or loss experience of the insurance company.

-Fewer claims and proper premium charges for the risks will allow the insurance company to maintain reasonable costs for their target client.
+Fewer claims and proper premium charges for the risks allow the insurance company to maintain reasonable costs for their target clients.

 How to Get the Lowest Insurance Premium

-The trick to getting the lowest insurance premium is finding the insurance company that is most interested in insuring you.
+The trick to getting the lowest insurance premium is to find the insurance company that is most interested in insuring you.

-When an insurance company rates go too high all of a sudden, it is always worth asking your representative if there is anything that can be done to reduce the premium.
+When an insurance company's rates go too high all of a sudden, it is always worth asking your representative whether there is anything that can be done to reduce the premium.

-If the insurance company is unwilling to change the premium they are charging you, and it doesn't sound reasonable to you, then shopping around may find you a better price if there is another insurance company that is more interested in competing for your business.
-Shopping around will also give you a better understanding of the average cost of insurance for your risk.
+If the insurance company is unwilling to change the premium it is charging you, then shopping around may find you a better price.
+It will also give you a better understanding of the average cost of insurance for your particular risk.

-Asking your insurance representative or an insurance professional to explain the reasons why your premium increases and if there are any opportunities for getting discounts or reduce insurance premium costs will also help you understand if you are in a position to get a better price and how to do so.
+Asking your insurance representative or an insurance professional to explain the reasons why your premium increases or whether there are any opportunities to get discounts or reduce insurance premium costs will also help you understand whether you are in a position to get a better price and how to do so.